Code No. 706.1 District Records

 Account groups:

-• General fixed assets account group
+• General capital assets account group

 • General long-term debt account group